RSL Art Union Past Drawings: Winner Stories & Property Outcomes Revealed

 New South Wales

-NSW gaming regulation falls under the Gambling Regulation Act 2003.
-RSL Art Union draws in NSW required approval from Liquor & Gaming NSW.
-Prize home transfers typically completed within 60–90 days of draw closure.
+NSW follows the Gambling Regulation Act 2003.
+RSL Art Union draws needed approval from Liquor & Gaming NSW.
+Prize homes usually transferred within 60–90 days after the draw closed.

 Victoria

-Victorian charity lotteries operate under the Gambling Regulation Act 2003 (Victoria).
-The Victorian Gambling and Casino Control Commission oversaw RSL Art Union draws.
-Winners paid no transfer duty in Victoria on prize home acquisitions in certain circumstances.
+Victoria runs charity lotteries under the Gambling Regulation Act 2003.
+The Victorian Gambling and Casino Control Commission supervised RSL Art Union draws.
+Winners paid no transfer duty on prize homes in some cases.

 Queensland